www.stalkvictims.info - weapons page

 4. Never fire 'warning' shots.

 A warning shot can kill an innocent bystander.
-You may be charged with reckless behaviour or attempted murder.
+You may be charged with reckless behavior or attempted murder.

 5. Never draw your weapon unless you are fully prepared to use it.